Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 I think I'm pretty much on the money.

-Brief time out, we will continue more of your phone calls when we get back.
+More of your phone calls when we get back.

-He asked him if he thought that the opposition to Trump would uh would simmer down over time, and he said he thought it would, which is, I think a natural thing for chief of staff and uh former chairman of Republican National Committee to say he's a as a uh party man.
+And he said he thought it would, which is, I think, a natural thing for Chief of Staff and former chairman of the Republican National Committee to say as a party man.

 I don't think that at all.

-I think it's gonna continue this way.
+I think it's going to continue this way.

 I don't think the press can ever peacefully coexist with Trump.

-The real question to me is can the left and all of this bought and paid for opposition maintain itself because that's what the press feeds off of.
+The real question to me is, can the left and all of this bought and paid for opposition maintain itself?

 The left and their bought and paid for opposition, such as showing up at town halls or just showing up in the streets on random days in New York, Washington, and Philadelphia to make it look like they're just generally angry.